Copiapoa cinerea: Distribution

+The species is classified as Least Concern (LC) in the IUCN Red List of Threatened Species.

 Cultivation

 Copiapoa cinerea is slow growing and hard to keep, because of the risk of rotting.
 Grafting is a solution.
 It rarely flowers in cultivation.

-Before all, it needs well drained soils.
-Sunny place, but protection against excessive sun in summer.

-In summer, it needs light and regular watering, but let the soil dry between two waterings.

-In winter, keep warm (no less than 8 °C) and absolutely dry.
+Before all, it needs well drained soils and to be planted in a sunny place, but protection against excessive sun in summer.
+In summer, it needs light and regular watering, but the soil needs to dry between two waterings.
+In winter, it has to be kept warm (no less than 8 °C) and absolutely dry.